Schedules Direct Frequently Asked Questions

 You're a non-profit.
 Is any of this tax deductible?

-It is also highly unlikely that the membership fees themselves (which are called "program fees" for tax purposes) will ever be tax deductible, although if we are able to obtain 501(c)(3) status, we will certainly offer ways for people to make tax deductible donations.
+It is also highly unlikely that the membership fees themselves (which are called "program fees" for tax purposes) would have been tax deductible anyway.

 I was using multiple accounts with Zap2It Labs.
 What now?